The jail where Jeffrey Epstein killed himself is crumbling

 NEW YORK (AP) — Inside the notorious federal jail in Lower Manhattan, small chunks of concrete fall from the ceiling.
 Freezing temperatures force inmates to stuff old coronavirus face masks into vents to try to stop the cold air.

-One cell is off-limits because the door is now unstable - likely because of constant pounding over the years from the prisoners inside on the cinder-block walls.
+One cell is off-limits because the door is now unstable - likely because of the constant pounding over the years from the prisoners inside on the cinder block walls.

 Written By